Synthesis of serotonin and the blood brain barrier

 diminished substrate availability for TPH2 decreases brain 5-HT synthesis and

-[Wurtmann et al 1980].
+release [Wurtmann et al 1980].